MONA LISA by The Internal Expression

 All surgery has risks.
 Common complications of cosmetic surgery includes hematoma, nerve injury, infection, scarring, implant failure and end organ damage.
 Breast implants can have many complications, including rupture.

-ALIENS by The Internal Expression
+ARTificial INtelligence by The Internal Expression

 An artificial brain (or artificial mind) is software and hardware with cognitive abilities similar to those of the animal or human brain.